^

 12 May 2024, 15:00

-Researchers from the University of Jyväskylä have discovered that infection with a herpes virus alters the structure and normal function of mitochondria in the host cell.
-These new data will help to understand the interaction between the herpesvirus and host cells.
-The knowledge gained can be used in developing treatments for viral diseases.
+Researchers from the University of Jyväskylä have discovered that herpesvirus infection alters the structure and normal function of mitochondria in the host cell.
+These new findings will help to understand the interactions between the herpesvirus and host cells.
+The knowledge gained can be used to develop treatments for viral diseases.

-Herpesviruses not only cause serious disease, but are also promising candidates for oncolytic therapy.
-HSV-1 infection depends on nuclear DNA replication, transcription machinery, and host cell mitochondrial metabolism.
-At the Department of Biological and Environmental Sciences at the University of Jyväskylä, Associate Professor Maja Vihinen-Ranta and her research group studied the temporal changes in mitochondria as HSV-1 infection progresses from early to late stages.
+Herpesviruses not only cause serious diseases, but are also promising candidates for oncolytic therapy.
+HSV-1 infection depends on the replication of nuclear DNA, the transcription machinery and the metabolism of the host cell's mitochondria.
+At the Department of Biological and Environmental Sciences at the University of Jyväskylä, Associate Professor Maija Vihinen-Ranta and her research group studied the temporal changes in mitochondria as HSV-1 infection progresses from the early to late stages.

 New data on the interaction of herpesvirus and host cell

-The results of the study were published on the page of PLOS magazine
+The results of the study are published on the page of the journal PLOS

 You are reporting a typo in the following text: